Anesthesia for Neurosurgery

 • We provide mild to deep sedation for patients with movement disorders who need to undergo placement of deep brain stimulators; these allow the patient to follow commands and perform basic neurologic exam throughout the operation.
 For epilepsy patients, we care for those undergoing both diagnostic and treatment procedures from vagal nerve stimulator placement to craniotomy.

 • We provide care in the interventional neuroradiology suite for endovascular tumor and AVM embolization, aneurysm coiling, carotid stent placement, vertebroplasty, direct arterial tumor injections of chemotherapy and thrombectomy for strokes.
-We are an accredited comprenhensive stroke center.
+We are an accredited comprehensive stroke center.

 In collaboration with the neurosurgery department, we have created five ERAS protocols for minor and major spine surgery, Chiari malformation surgery, retromastoid and suboccipital craniotomy and transsphenoidal procedures.
 The goals of the protocols are to increase patient satisfaction by using a multimodal approach for pain management, decrease opioid use, and decrease postoperative nausea and vomiting.